dotnet/machinelearning-samples/samples/modelbuilder/ImageClassification_Azure_LandUse/README.md

 ## Goal

 Train a deep learning image classification model in Azure.
-The
+The model determines

 ## Application